USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

    ```
    launch-vscode-tunnel.sh -A <account_name> -t 04:00:00
    ```
-   By default, this script will request two CPU cores, on the "short" partition of the cluster, for four hours.
+   By default, this script will request two CPU cores, on the "ceres" partition of the cluster, for four hours.
 You will have 8 GB of RAM available.
 These settings should be sufficient for debugging and testing purposes.
 If you need more resources, you can request them by passing sbatch arguments to the script.
 However, be aware that the more resources you request, the longer it will take for the cluster to be able to allocate them for you.
 1. You should see a message to open a web browser and go to https://microsoft.com/devicelogin and enter a code.
 Do as instructed.
 1. After entering the code, you will be asked to either log in or select an account to register the tunnel with.
 Register it to your USDA account, unless you used a different account when setting up your local VS Code.